You can get pre-approved for the Chase Freedom Flex credit card online. You may also receive a pre-approved offer via mail.

 When you submit an actual application, Chase will request a copy of your credit report from at least one of the three major credit bureaus.
-This hard pull will cause a temporary drop in your credit score.
+This inquiry will result in a hard pull, which will cause a temporary drop of your credit score.

 Pre-approved offer by mail: Chase mails pre-approved offers to candidates who meet at least the minimum criteria for a specific card, such as Chase Freedom Flex.
 If you receive an offer, you can complete the enclosed application and mail it back to Chase.
 You can also apply online through the pre-approval status tool.
 Just input the invitation code provided with your mail offer.
 This flags you as pre-approved when you apply.

+Online.
 You can see any and all Chase cards you’re pre-approved for in a matter of minutes.
 Just go to Chase’s pre-approval page and enter your name, your address, and the last four digits of your Social Security Number (SSN).
 Then click the box acknowledging you understand that you’re not applying for a card and that this check won’t hurt your credit.
 Lastly, click “Find My Offers,” and you’ll see any cards you’ve been pre-approved for.

+At a branch.
 Go to your local Chase Bank branch and ask the teller about credit card pre-approval.
 If you’re not a Chase customer already, you’ll have to give the same information that you would for the web check.

+Via mail.
 Chase, like other major credit card issuers, mails pre-approved offers to people who meet the general criteria they’re looking for in a cardholder.
 If you receive one, you can fill out the enclosed application and send it back to Chase.
 Or, you can apply online using the “invitation number” provided.
 But keep in mind that this only allows you to see one offer, whereas the other methods allow you to see multiple cards that you can apply for.

 Chase credit card pre-approval can be very helpful, allowing you to avoid applying for cards that you have no chance of being approved for, minimizing the number of hard inquiries on your credit report, and saving you time searching for the right card for your needs.
 But it’s worth noting that all of Chase’s credit cards currently require at least good credit for approval.
-So you may want to check your latest credit score for free on WalletHub, too.
+So, you may want to check your latest credit score for free on WalletHub, too.